AndreasChristensen89/janken-bossu/README.md

 The scope is within beginner boundaries.
 Features are limited but should be smooth and completely functional.
 No more than three pages: game, rules, and contact.

 ## Structure
 The features have been laid out previously.
 The flow of the website is simple and should be intuitive for most anyone.
 Game, rules, contact.
 Players are guides through the game with animated/colored elements that signal to press them.
 When accesing the webpage the user lands directly on the game page and can start immediately.
-In case there is some confusion / if the player wishes to know more about the background or rules of the game / wishes to contact the developer the nagivation bar makes it simple to access all pages from anywhere and from any stage of the game.
+In case there is some confusion / if the player wishes to know more about the background or rules of the game / wishes to contact the developer the navigation bar makes it simple to access all pages from anywhere and from any stage of the game.
 A restart button is also available when the game has started.

 ## Surface